act-rules/act-rules.github.io/pages/algorithms/lang-identification.md

 title: Language identification
 ---

 A language identification algorithm is used the determine the language of a given text.

-Some languages can be determined reliably from their script alone.
+Some languages can be determined reliably from their character use alone.
 In these cases it is sufficient to analyse the characters and encoding of the web content.
 For languages sharing the same script (such as languages using the latin alphabet), the distinction is more difficult.

-State-of-the-art approaches use statistical methods.
+# Use statistical methods.

 A widely used approach are supervised machine learning algorithms  based on character n-grams.
 These algorithms are trained on example texts in a known language.
 The generated model can be used to label unknown text.

 This class of algorithms has the following properties: